MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/reliability-failure-report.md

 ms.localizationpriority: medium
 ---

-# Reliability Measure Failure Report report
+# Reliability Measure Failure Report

 If your driver is cancelled due to a Reliability Measure failure, you will start to receive a new report detailing the specifics of the failure.